yamatsum/nvim-nonicons/README.md

 # nvim-nonicons

+Icon set for neovim plugins and settings.
 Collection of configurations for [nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons).

 This repository is experimental and if there is demand, I'm going to create another plugin independent of nvim-web-devicons.

+## Features
+- A familiar UI with the icons used on github
+- Not only file type, but also mode and completion icons are available
+- Easy-to-read design even with a small font size (16 x 16)

 ## Requirements